DavidAni44/Image-Captioning-Model-POC/README.md

 ## Overview

-This project implements an image captioning model using a deep learning encoder-decoder architecture.
-The encoder uses a pre-trained ResNet50 model to extract high-level features from images, while the decoder uses an LSTM network to generate natural language descriptions of those images.
-The goal is to bridge computer vision and natural language processing, automatically generating meaningful captions for images.
+This project implements an image captioning model using a deep learning encoder-decoder architecture, combining computer vision and natural language processing to generate meaningful textual descriptions for images.

+Two versions of the model are implemented:

+ResNet50 Encoder: Utilizes a pre-trained ResNet50 CNN to extract rich, high-level visual features from images.

+VGG16 Encoder: An alternate version using VGG16, offering a simpler but effective approach to feature extraction.

+In both cases, the decoder is an LSTM (Long Short-Term Memory) network trained to generate coherent and grammatically sound image captions.

-The model is trained and tested on the Flickr8k dataset, which consists of 8,000 images with five human-annotated captions each.
-The solution is designed to be accessible to both technical and non-technical audiences, and is suitable for deployment or further development in a professional setting.
+The model is trained and evaluated on the Flickr8k dataset, which contains 8,000 images, each annotated with five human-generated captions.

+This solution is designed with clarity and modularity, making it approachable for both technical users (developers, ML practitioners) and non-technical stakeholders (product managers, analysts).
+It’s well-suited for real-world use cases such as:

+Content accessibility (alt-text generation)

+Automated media tagging

+Image-based search enhancement

 ---